slaee/ret-CTF-writeups/2024/irisCTF/whats-a-rune/README.md

 iÛÛÜÖ×ÚáäÈÑ¥gebªØÔÍãâ£i¥§²ËÅÒÍÈä
 ```

 To reverse we can just subtract the previous rune from the current rune.
-Since we have the first rune `i` and use it as the first previous rune, we can just subtract the first rune from the second rune and so on.
+Since we have the first rune `i` and use it as the first previous rune.

 ```py
 try: